TroelsMortensen/CodeLabs/Tutorials/EfcCrudIntro/005 Update entity.md

 ## Updating untracked entity

-Sometimes it feel unnecessary to first retrieve an entity to update it.
+Sometimes it feels unnecessary to first retrieve an entity to update it.

 What you can do instead is:
 1) Create a new entity with your new property values